Rhode Island DUI Lawyer & OUI Refusal Attorney

 Both Rhode Island and Massachusetts have toughened their DUI and OUI-related laws over the last few decades in response to lobbying by organizations such as Mothers Against Drunk Driving (MADD).
 However, yielding passively to a DUI, OUI or Refusal can result in an avalanche of more problems for you..

 Fortunately, there are ways to fight back.
 You might have a viable defense against your refusal to submit to a chemical test, for example.
 Even if you don’t, there are ways to mitigate the penalties so that you can get back to your normal routine as soon as possible.
-If this is your goal, the assistance of a trained and experienced DUI or OUI and refusal attorney can be critical to your success.
+If this is your goal, the assistance of a trained and experienced Rhode Island DUI lawyer or OUI and refusal attorney can be critical to your success.

 Frequently Asked Questions (FAQs)

 A chemical test is a test for the presence of intoxicants in your bloodstream (not necessarily limited to alcohol), such as:

 The result of a chemical test is strong evidence against you, if you fail it.

 PBT stands for “Preliminary Breath Test.”
 It is a test of your breath for intoxicants that the officer uses to determine whether to arrest you for DUI/OUI.
 A PBT is NOT the same as a Breathalyzer test.
 The officer will administer a Breathalyzer test only after you are arrested.
 The penalty for refusing a PBT is an $85 fine.

 What are the penalties for refusing a chemical test in Rhode Island?

 Rhode Island has beefed up penalties in recent years.
 For a first offense (over 21 years of age) they now include: